 As a certified market analyst and an active subscriber to both TrendSpider and TradingView, I believe I am uniquely positioned to compare the important strengths and weaknesses of these great chart analysis tools.

-This comparison of TradingView vs. TrendSpider reveals that TradingView is best for the price, trading, social community, news, and screening.
-TrendSpider is best for multi-timeframe AI automated trend and pattern recognition.
-Both platforms offer excellent charts, solid backtesting, and good usability.
+Our testing of TradingView vs. TrendSpider reveals that TradingView is best for trading, social community, news, and screening.
+TrendSpider is best for multi-timeframe AI automated pattern recognition.
+Both platforms offer excellent charts, backtesting, and usability.

 |TradingView vs. TrendSpider Ratings||TradingView||TrendSpider